-Our March Athlete of the Month is Bruce Cline!
-Bruce finished up fundamentals with Coach Tim and joined group classes in September of 2016.
-You’ll usually catch him with the 4:30 pm crew.
-Bruce has a fire for training that is tough to match.
-It’s been really exciting to see the progress he’s made in the short time he’s been here.
-He gives it all during class and puts in the extra work to reach his goals.
-All that work has certainly paid off in his time here!
-We’ve enjoyed Bruce’s positive attitude and watching his continuous gains over the last few months and we’re excited to see him continue to progress for many more years!
-Bruce, we are proud to have you as our March Athlete of the Month and as an awesome part of this community.
+Our April Athlete of the Month is Shaelyn Stone!
+Shaelyn started sweating with CFA back in February of 2016.
+You’ll usually catch her with the 6:30 am or the 4:30 pm crew.
+It’s been really exciting to see the progress that Shaelyn has made here, especially recently!
+She has a great drive and solid focus in her training.
+All that work has certainly paid off in her time here!
+We’ve enjoyed Shaelyn’s positive attitude and watching her continuous growth and we’re excited to see her continue to progress for many more years!
+Shaelyn, we are proud to have you as our April Athlete of the Month and as an awesome part of this community.
 Thanks for all your hard work!
 Congratulations!

 Words to live by?